algnot/Tic-Tac-Toe-Game/README.md

 The above file is only an example.
 You can see the results at www.tongog.com/game_tic_tac_toe/intro.html

 # The coder in index.html
+index.html is the default file, which will allow users to enter a name to start the game.
 ```html
 <html lang="en">
 <head>